What is UHack?

 Your Pitch video is one of the main vehicles for explaining your business model to the judges.
 Due to time restrictions, your team won't be able to fully demo your solution to the judges.
 Your pitch video will be viewed by the judges and used to assess your Business Model Canvas, your solution, innovation and potential for impact.

 Making your video

 You'll need to shoot and edit your video using your own equipment – laptop and phone camera quality will be fine.
-You'll need to upload your video to YouTube (or similar) for our judges to view and link to it from your Devpost project page.

 Your pitch video is a core component of your UHack submission and should be a maximum of 90 seconds.

 You should aim to communicate your Business Model Canvas, demonstrate your app, and engage would-be users in 90 seconds.
 Use the video medium to create excitement and demand for your solution.
 What evidence can you provide or discuss that adds credibility to your team and your solution?
 Do you need more resources to take it to the next level – would your video attract crowd funding, the interest of an angel investors or philanthropist – or just get you on the news?

 The preferred method is to use a screen cast with a voice-over narration explaining your project, your Business Model Canvas, and what is being show in the video.
 Remember that the judging panel is viewing the videos in isolation and won't necessarily have any context around your project.